odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 Get certified with Odoo
 =======================
-Getting compliant with Odoo is vey easy.
+Getting compliant with Odoo is very easy.

 Your company is requested by the tax administration to deliver a certificate of conformity testifying that your software complies with the anti-fraud